 Common Second Careers for Retired Doctors or Burnt-Out Physicians

 Many might picture a consultant as a young professional climbing the corporate ladder of a large enterprise company.
-However, many consulting positions are available for a retired physician.
-Governmental, institutional, and biotech companies often require consultants with medical experience for insight into liability and product issues.
-The key to finding this type of job is to leverage the right connections, many of which physicians have acquired naturally throughout the course of their career.
+However, many consulting positions are available for retired physicians.
+Governmental, institutional, and biotech companies often require consultants with a medical degree and experience for insight into liability and product issues.
+The key to finding this type of job is to leverage the right connections, many of which experienced physicians have acquired naturally throughout the course of their career.

 A part-time telemedicine physician job can be an excellent alternative position for a retired physician.
 Employees often only need a computer, internet connection, and medical background to work in telemedicine.
 Those in such positions often work remotely from their own homes or local offices.